UniFy-Endpoint/Windows-Updates-Readiness/README.md

 - **Windows-Updates-Readiness_v2.5.ps1**
   Unified script combining detection and remediation capabilities with options to run detection only (`-DetectOnly`), enable aggressive cleanup (`-AggressiveCleanup`), or skip hardware eligibility checks (`-SkipHardwareCheck`).
 Designed as a Platform Script in Intune running as SYSTEM.

 ---

 ## Recent Updates (v2.5)

+**Enhancement:** Change recommended cleanup thresholds based on real-world enterprise Windows device management experience.

+- Recycle Bin >= 2 GB
+- User Temp/System Folder Folders >= (500 MB combined)
+- Healthy system: >= 200 MB
+- WU Cache >= 500 MB
+- DO Cache >= 500 MB
+- Windows Error Reporting (WER) >= 200 MB
+- Installer Patch Cache >= 500 MB
+- Thumbnail Cache >= 200 MB
+- WinSxS/Component Store >= 8 GB

+**Fix Applied to:**
+- `Keep the space in the system healthy and optimized`
+- `Maximize disk space recovery when remediation runs`

+**Impact:** The amount and size of the data to be cleaned in the system were not being properly optimized to trigger remediation needs.

+---

+## Recent Updates (v2.4)

 ### WSUS Registry Key Removal